eguevara/JavaTraining/notes/oracleTraining.md

 * The file will not compile because TC is a top level class and private is not a valid access modifier for a top level class. private and protected can be applied to an inner class.
 A top level class (i.e. a class not defined inside any other class) can only be public or have default access.

+---

-* Section 7 Working with Inheirtence Part 1
+* Section 7 Working with Inheritance Part 1
     - Inheritance using the super and this keywords
     - ##Always use the most generic reference type possible ie
         + ElectroncDevice dev = new Television();
-    - When a subclass construcor does not explicitly call a super class constructor the compiler inserts an implicit call to the super class no-arg constructor
+    - When a subclass constructor does not explicitly call a super class constructor the compiler inserts an implicit call to the super class no-arg constructor
         + if the super class does not have a no-arg constructor you will get a compile-time erorr
 * Secdtin 7 Abstract Clases Part2
     - an abstrcct class can not be instainated
     - can also use the superclass as the reference object.
 * Section 7 Polymorphism, Interfaces Part 3

-#Enthuware
+#Enthuware Section 7 Working with Inheritance
 * Every field declaration in the body of an interface is implicitly public, static and final.
 It is permitted, but strongly discouraged as a matter of style, to redundantly specify any or all of these modifiers for such fields.
 A constant declaration in an interface must not include any of the modifiers synchronized, transient or volatile, or a compile-time error occurs.
 * Constructor must declare all the checked exceptions declared in the base constructor (or the super classes of the checked exceptions).
 They may add other exception.
 This behavior is exactly opposite from that of methods.
 The overriding method cannot throw any exception other than overridden method.
 It may throw subclasses of those exceptions.
 * This is valid because a list of no exception is a valid subset of a list of exceptions thrown by the superclass method.